 You can also measure accommodative lag with the fused cross-cylinder card in your phoropter.
 I’ve found that this can give paradoxical results compared to the free space technique, as active accommodators can get ‘confused’ by awareness of the big thing in front of their face and demonstrate a lead of accommodation on fused X-cyl where I’ve already seen a lag on near retinoscopy.
 A literature search turned up a paper from 1989 which found significantly lower results with fused X-cyl measurement of the near accommodative response compared to MEM or Nott retinoscopy techniques.15 Ultimately I’m interested in assessing the patient’s visual function in the closest to normal visual environment, hence I always prefer free space techniques – and not to be forgotten that MEM retinoscopy is also a lot faster!

 If you’re lucky enough to have an open field autorefractor, then you’ll be measuring accommodative lag to gold standard.
-I’ve done this in my PhD study evaluating the effect of OrthoK on binocular vision, and in the first quarter of 2016 I’ll be crunching through my results to see how these techniques compare – I’ve measured accommodative lag by near retinoscopy, fused cross cylinder technique and open field autorefractor for each participant, at each of their study visits.
-One study found good agreement between MEM and Nott retinoscopy results but underestimation of accommodative lag with both compared to open field autorefractor.
+In comparing techniques, one study found good agreement between MEM and Nott retinoscopy results but underestimation of accommodative lag with both compared to open field autorefractor.
 The authors cited a variety of methodological differences between the techniques as contributing to this result.
 Interaction between examiner and participant in the retinoscopy techniques, along with the ability of the examiner to observe and measure a stable accommodative response – not possible with autorefraction – could mean different factors of the response are being measured.14

 Back in your consulting room: grab your retinoscope and flippers, and give near retinoscopy a try.
 If you’re waiting for your flippers to arrive then grab a ret rack, quickly change lenses in a trial frame, or use the fused cross-cylinder technique.
 But I really think you should order some flippers and make your life easier.
 With some practice you’ll be getting your accommodative lag measurement in under 20 seconds, with this giving you more than enough time to observe the reflex, see if it’s stable and neutralise accurately with your flippers.
 Normal results are between +0.50 and +1.00, with results higher than this indicating an increased risk for the myopia profile.4, 5, 11, 16, 17